Speech sound disorder: Diagnosis

+This comprehensive assessment allows the SLP to develop an individualized treatment plan tailored to the child’s specific needs.

 Treatment

 For most children, the disorder is not lifelong and speech difficulties improve with time and speech-language treatment.
 Prognosis is poorer for children who also have a language disorder, as that may be indicative of a learning disorder.

+There are several treatments available which depends on the cause of speech sound disorders: